campsoftware/locationGet-js/README.md

 # locationGet-js

-Retreives the GPS coordinates of the Browser
+Retreives the GPS coordinates of the Browser.
-- Uses an inline callback
+- Uses an inline callback.
+- Normalizes the output.
 - Makes the async call **feel** like a sync call, but it's still async.
--
+- This is a good template for similar async calls.

 Calling Example